Methodist Episcopal Church Parsonage: History

-The Methodist Episcopal Church in Ann Arbor was founded in 1927, one of the oldest congregations in the state.
+The Methodist Episcopal Church in Ann Arbor, founded in 1827, is one of the oldest congregations in the state.
 In 1857, The Rev. Seth Reed was appointed to a two-year pastorate at the church.
 Known as a strong organizer, Reed had reinvigorated a number of other congregations in the state, and Ann Arbor was no exception.
-In his two years, Reed enlarged and modernized the congregation's 1937 church, and had this parsonage built.
+In his two years, Reed enlarged and modernized the congregation's 1837 church, and in 1858 had this parsonage built.

 The house served as a parsonage until about 1880.
 In 1882, English immigrant and shoe merchant William Allaby purchased the house.
 Allaby lived there until his death in 1910.
 In 1924, auto dealer and repair shop owner Albert M. Graves purchased the house.
 Graves died in 1927, but his widow continued to live in the house until her death in 1962.
 In 1957 the house was divided into apartments.
 The house was rehabilitated into commercial and residential space in 1980.